gramcha/sherlock/README.md

     Returns the distractions count and timestamp in seconds.
 This will be used to generate the reports.

 POST - http://localhost:3000/feeds
-    index.html will push the captured distraction events to server.
-Server will store that info.
-Ideally in future store that into DB or push it to the other system. as of now we are not getting distraction event type.
-But can be added later
+    index.html will push the captured distraction events to the server.
+The server will store that info.
+Ideally in future store that into DB or push it to the other system.
+    As of now, we are not getting distraction event type.
+The same can be added later

     Body: